m5i-work/acr-scanner/README.md

 Error: failed to fetch the content of "scannertestcr.azurecr.io/hi:v1": scannertestcr.azurecr.io/scanner-test:v1: not found
 ```

-We can also check scanner logs on App Service to see what's happening:
+We can also check scanner logs on Function App to see what's happening:

 ```log
 Scanning image: hi:sha256:65fefeccfc30b9fee4a8e484497ce0dd8b4c31c37d9234f1bfcf3ac2bc59066a